Monsieur-Monet/Typo3-install-MacOS/README.md

 Go to 'Rights' in the top bar and click on the create new user at the bottom of the page.

+Type in a username, password etc. and give it **ALL** the rights you can find at the bottom of the screen.

 ## Installing Typo3